-In six years we, at Imaginary Cloud, watched with special attention the evolution of web ecosystems like Ruby and Ruby on Rails, our go-to tools in the development of backend infrastructure to support both web and mobile applications.
+For the last eight years, we’ve watched with special attention the evolution of web ecosystems like Ruby and Ruby on Rails, which were until recently our go-to tools in the development of backend infrastructure to support both web and mobile applications.

-In this scenario, setting up a development environment that allows replication of the conditions to reproduce a bug, or even having a quick way of checking the current state of the project in order to estimate the effort of introducing a new feature, became a critical and urgent task.
+In such scenarios, setting up a development environment that allows replication of the conditions to reproduce a bug, or even having a quick way of checking the current state of the project in order to estimate the effort of introducing a new feature becomes a critical and urgent task.

-Switching between projects with different configurations and environments became harder, and transitioning to old projects in order to provide a hot-fix, turned into a dreadful and frustrating task.
+Switching between projects with different configurations and environments becomes harder, and transitioning to old projects in order to provide a hot-fix turns into a dreadful and frustrating task.

-This is because the setup of the old project takes longer than the time to reproduce, fix and deploy a new hot-fix.
+This is because the setup of old projects takes longer than the time to reproduce, fix and deploy a new hot-fix.

 That’s not fun.